 The UVU Cheerleaders are a large part of promoting fan involvement and enthusiasm at UVU athletic events.
 The squad consists of highly talented young men and women who perform stunting and tumbling routines.

 The WOLVERINE is the school mascot who is also involved in crowd interaction and may be seen hanging from the rafters or dropping through the middle of the basketball hoop to excite fans.

 Tryouts for these positions are held each spring, and specific information about tryouts may be obtained by calling Student Leadership and Activities at 801-863-8150.

 The UVU Dance Team is comprised of 12-16 skilled dancers who perform regularly at UVU Athletic Events.
 The Team employs a wide range of styles and utilizes Jazz, Funk, and Lyrical Dance numbers, all choreographed by the team members and director.
 Tryouts are held each spring.
 For more information call Student Leadership and Activities at 801-863-8150.

-Veterans eligible for VA Education Benefits may obtain assistance at the Veterans’ Services Office located in the Graduation and Transfer Services Department.
-Veterans not receiving VA educational benefits are also encouraged to bring their Military Transcripts or JST transcripts to this office to begin the evaluation process.
+Veterans eligible for VA Education Benefits may obtain assistance at the Veteran Success Center located in the Woodbury Business Building.
+Veterans not receiving VA educational benefits are also encouraged to send their Military Transcripts or JST (Joint Service Transcripts) to the transcript office to begin the evaluation process.

 Guideline for Enrollment and Progress